goerz/tmuxpair/README.markdown

 [A simple yet powerful way][1] for pair programming is to have a partner connect to a tmux session on your machine.
-However, this implies that you give them SSH access to your account, with the obvious security implications: Your partner now has complete control over your user account.
+However, this implies that you give them SSH access, with the obvious security implications: Your partner now has complete control over your user account.
 They could use `scp` to copy any of your files, read your email, or [pull a prank on you][2] by messing with your `.bashrc`.

-While you should probably only engage in pair programming with people that you place a certain minimum amount of trust in, it would be nice to eliminate at least the obvious ways for your partner to to anything behind your back.
+While you should probably only engage in pair programming with people that you place a certain minimum amount of trust in, it would be nice to eliminate at least the obvious ways for your partner to do anything behind your back.
-`tmuxpair` achieves this by using key-based authentication together with the feature of SSH to [limit a key to a specific command][3].
-This follows the approach outlined in [Tres Trantham’s blog post][4].
+`tmuxpair` achieves this by using [key-based authentication][3] together with the feature of SSH to [limit a key to a specific command][4].
+This follows the approach outlined in [Tres Trantham’s blog post][5].
 Note that we also lock down `scp` access and port forwarding (which could allow your partner to access any firewalled server on your network).